From Chat to Code

 Risks and Guardrails

-• When a chat tool suggests an approach, turn it into explicit acceptance criteria before implementation.
+- When a planning tool suggests an approach, turn it into explicit acceptance criteria before implementation.